- Justice is a term easily defined as what is due.

 - This appeal to a clear categorical standard as determinative of what is due leads us to seek the broadest and most comprehensive categorical standard of what is due all persons.

-- We determine what is needed by self-inspection and observations of our intimates and also by studying other cultures and history since needs are species-specific requirements of human flourishing; furthermore, because they are moral ends rather than goods of utility, they are not used to achieve other goods but are good for themselves; they are also incommensurable, universal, and transcultural.
+- We determine what is needed by self-inspection and observations of our intimates and also by studying other cultures and history since needs are species-specific requirements of human flourishing; furthermore, because needs are moral ends rather than goods of utility, they are not used to achieve other goods but are good for themselves; in sum, they are incommensurable, universal, and transcultural.

 - What is due to every human being is the satisfaction of needs, and this broadest of categorical files is the standard of justice.

 - The problem now resolves to how we habitually satisfy the catalogue of our needs, but once we understand the complexities and demands involved, we quickly realize that we do not have the capacity to give all strangers what is due, yet equity demands that we treat all strangers by the same standard, which is a daunting challenge to moral agency as well as to justice.

 - Equity demands that in the pursuit of our needs, we engage in claim-rights and exemption-rights with individual strangers so that all of us can satisfy our own needs and the needs of those we love, but if justice requires that we not help individual strangers, who will?